It was a good night to be an incumbent in local elections across metro Atlanta.

 Incumbent county commissioners in Fulton and Gwinnett counties appeared to cruse to reelection.

-In Gwinnett, incumbent Kirkland Carden held a lead of approximately 14,000 votes over opponent Tim Le in the District 1 race.
+In Gwinnett, incumbent Kirkland Carden held a lead of approximately 14,000 votes over opponent Tim Le in the District 1 race, while Jasper Watkins III appeared to win his race by 22,000 votes over challenger Bobby Howard.

 Cobb Superior Court Clerk

-Controversial Cobb County Superior Court Clerk Connie Taylor, a Democrat, held a commanding lead over former Cobb County Attorney Deborah Dance with about 88% of precincts reporting.
+Controversial Cobb County Superior Court Clerk Connie Taylor, a Democrat, held a commanding lead over former Cobb County Attorney Deborah Dance of about 64,000 votes.

 Taylor won as the first Black superior court clerk in 2020 along with a ‘blue wave’ of Democrats that swept countywide offices in Cobb.